Brain+Trust Founder Scott Monty shares the highs, lows and learnings he gathered through helping Ford create the Ford Fiesta Movement.

 Influencer marketing is a coveted practice, indeed.

 A few years ago, AdWeek predicted it would be the ‘next big thing,’ and it looks like they were right.
-According to Forbes – influencer marketing is hotter than ever.
+Influencer marketing is hotter than ever.

 But step-for-step with the growth in demand for influencers to carry products to the top of consumers’ minds, are droves of confused creatives who want to take advantage of influencer marketing, but aren’t sure where to start.